anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 - Provide you with a shopping list every month based on the meal plan and recipes
 - Support analysing sleep, exercise, and other health-related data

-Honestly, I would want to be as direct as possible with you.
+I would want to be as direct as possible with you.
 This article was to show **how to think**, rather **what to build**.
 This is a product journey roadmap of Jude.
 I am not a product manager, nor do I have any experience in building products.
 I am just a student who is trying to **think** how to approach a problem statement.
-Not beating around the bush, but there is probably more chance of you being a millionaire **quicker** than Jude being a successful product.

 And that's how you build a product - you build it for yourself.
 Identify a problem, ideate, strategize, and brainstorm.
 Make sure that it has a VIABLE BUSINESS NEED and can exist and sustain in the market.
 Build a product that you would want to use, and that solves your problem.
 And then, build it.
 Remember, the most important part of building a product is to build something that you love, and the working prototype is always better than the perfect idea.
 The world is your oyster.
 Go build crazy!